Manafort told Gates: Trump's lawyer vowed to 'take care of us'

 Manafort's lawyer, Kevin Downing, did not immediately return a request for comment.

 John Dowd, one of the president's personal lawyers at the time, told NBC News that he has never talked to Manafort or Gates.
-Jay Sekulow, who is still one of Trump's personal attorneys, did not immediately return a request for comment.
-Michael Cohen, who split with the president after pleading guilty to charges brought by Mueller, also did not immediately return a request for comment.
+Michael Cohen, who split with the president after pleading guilty to charges brought by Mueller, did not return a request for comment.
+Nor did Jay Sekulow, who is still one of Trump's personal attorneys.

-The conversations hinting at a presidential pardon are among several other revelations related to Manafort that are contained in Mueller's long-anticipated report.
+The conversations hinting at a presidential pardon were among several other revelations related to Manafort that are contained in Mueller's long-anticipated report.

-The longtime GOP operative is serving a prison sentence of seven and a half years after he was ensnared in the special counsel's probe.
+Manafort, a longtime GOP operative, is serving a prison sentence of seven and a half years after he was ensnared in the special counsel's probe.
 Manafort agreed to cooperate with the special counsel's office after a Virginia jury found him guilty on eight counts of fraud, but Mueller later said that the former campaign chairman lied to investigators on a host of matters.

 Gates pleaded guilty to conspiracy and lying to investigators and agreed to cooperate with prosecutors.
 He has not yet been sentenced.